 The tour begins with the formats of native ads, dictated by the places where you can publish your content.
 We’ll discuss the three core formats that dominate native ads online and how they perform on both desktop computers and mobile devices.

 Next, the tour will take you past the platforms that help you get your content in front of the right people.
 And, finally, we’ll provide you with a parting gift, in the form of a guide to creating your own native advertising strategy.

 Please keep your arms and legs inside the vehicle at all times.

 The short – and quite annoying – answer to the question is: “it depends”.
 Your business may be able to reach the most relevant target group using formats that would make other companies miss the mark.

 If you have your own data on how different formats perform for your business, it might be wise to trust that over someone else’s list of best practices.

 There are, however, some general insights you probably should consider when planning your next native advertising campaign.

 But before we get to that, let’s take a look at the available formats for native ads.

 - Branded Content, also known as Native Content

 The in-feed native ads are presented as, for example, sponsored posts on Facebook, sponsored content on Instagram, promoted tweets on Twitter.
-In the feed you are enjoying, you might find sponsored content, and it will look like everything else in the feed except for the “sponsored”-tag.
+You've seen these countless times yourself.
+Whenever you're scrolling through your social media of choice, you'll find sponsored content that looks like everything else in the feed except for the “sponsored” tag.